 We Built Our Own WordPress Cookie Consent Plugin

 Due to the fact that every business and website is different, it’s almost impossible for a third-party plugin to guarantee legal compliance.

 This is exactly why we ended up building our own GDPR cookie consent plugin.
 This way visitors to our site could easily customize everything based on scripts and cookies we have running.
 This ensures we are fully GDPR compliant.

-We separated our cookies out into three categories: Necessary cookies (which load by default, but don’t collect PII), analytics cookies, and marketing cookies.
-A user can click into each one and separately choose if they want to accept them or not.
+We separated our cookies into two categories: Necessary cookies (which load by default, but don’t collect PII) and marketing cookies.
+A user can click on each one and separately choose if they want to accept them or not.

 We will be writing a blog post about how we built this solution, so stay tuned!
 Otherwise, you could always hire a WordPress developer to build one specifically for your site’s needs.

 Beyond confused? 😦 Don’t worry, GDPR can be a lot to wrap your head around and it’s a massive change in regards to personal data collection.
 If you’re concerned about your own WordPress site, it might be wise to invest in a GDPR audit by an expert, preferably one that works solely with WordPress.
 We recommend checking out the GDPR Audit from GreyCastle Security.

 Due to the fact that Kinsta was founded in Europe, we’ve had tighter restrictions on our data from the very beginning.
 But as every company needs to do, we had to revisit each of our policies with our legal team regarding data processing, collection, and storage.

 As you saw above, this included looking at our WordPress site and building our own cookie consent solution to ensure we were fully compliant by the deadline.

 Kinsta utilizes Google Cloud Platform which is fully committed to GDPR and we have reviewed all of our third-party vendors and integrations to arrange for similar GDPR-ready data processing agreements.